-Dr. Josh Sapotichne was nominated for a 2017 Service-Learning & Civic Engagement Award from the Center for Service-Learning and Civic Read More »
+Dr. Josh Sapotichne was presented with the 2017 Service-Learning & Civic Engagement Award from the Center for Service-Learning and Civic Read More »

 April 13 the Honorable Jo-Ellen Darcy Recognized at the Governor Jim Blanchard Service Forum & MSU Master of Public Policy Capstone Forum

 Governor Jim Blanchard Public Service Forum & MSU Master of Public Policy Capstone Forum are Proud to Honor The Honorable Read More »